Phone888.995.7575

 Closing is when the title of the property is transferred from the seller to the buyer, and is the last step in buying a home.
 Closing costs are the fees associated with your purchase.
 They are incurred by either the buyer or seller and can vary in each situation, depending on where you live, the property you buy, and the type of loan you choose.

-You could pay as you go along for each step involved, but typically, they’re all due at the close of escrow.
+When are closing costs due?
+You could pay as you go along for each step involved, but typically, closing costs are all due at the close of escrow.
 In many cases, they’re all rolled into the mortgage, which spreads them out over time but boosts your monthly house payment.
-Whether you are a first-time buyer or looking to refresh your memory, we’re sharing everything you need to know about closing costs.
+Whether you are a first-time buyer looking to enjoy the benefits of owning your own home or looking to refresh your memory, we’re sharing everything you need to know about closing costs.

 How much are closing costs for buyers in California?